JeffreyBanh/E-commerence/README.md

-# E-commerce Back End Starter Code
+Created an E-commerce Back End using MySQL2, Sequelize, express.js, and Insomnia